A focaccia bread in the process of baking in an ovenA focaccia bread in the process of baking in an oven

 While there is no single “correct” way to make focaccia bread, there are several different variations that are popular in different regions of Italy.
 For example, in Genoa, focaccia is typically topped with a mixture of olive oil, salt, and fresh rosemary, while in Puglia, it’s often made with potato and served as a breakfast dish.
 Regardless of the type of focaccia you choose to make, the underlying dough recipe remains the same, and it’s the toppings and seasonings that vary depending on regional and personal preferences.

-See also What are the ingredients for zucchini bread?
+See also What are the ingredients for pretzels?

 Another popular variation of focaccia is the one made in Liguria, which is topped with thinly sliced onions and anchovies.
 This version is often served as an appetizer or snack in local bars and restaurants.
 In Tuscany, focaccia is made with grapes and rosemary, creating a sweet and savory flavor combination that pairs well with a glass of red wine.